F1F88/sm-ext-log4sp/readme.md

      * One is myLogger references mySink when using "myLogger.AddSink()" */

-    // If you do not need to modify mySink any more, you can "delete" it delete mySink;
+    // If you do not need to modify mySink any more, you can 'delete' it delete mySink;

     /**